pradeep2292/android-device-gucci-wt88047/README.md

 Copyright (C) 2017 - The LineageOS Project

-Device configuration for Redmi 2 / Pro / Prime (wt88047)
+Device configuration for Redmi Note Prime (gucci)
 ========================================================

-The Wingtech Redmi 2 (codenamed _"wt88047"_) is a mid-range smartphone from Wingtech.
+The Xiaomi Redmi Note Prime (codenamed _"gucci"_) is a mid-range smartphone from Xiaomi.
-It was announced on January 2015.

 ## Device specifications